Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - A brief introduction of yourself and your qualifications

-- A summary of your relevant experience and skills
+- Highlighting your relevant experience and skills

 - Expressing your enthusiasm for the position and the company

-Here is an example of how to write a resume:
+Here is an example of how to write a resume

-Dear [Hiring Manager’s Name],
+Dear [Hiring Manager’s Name]

-I am writing this letter to announce my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-As an expert and experienced [Your profession] I am convinced that I would make the ideal choice for this opportunity.
+I am writing to inform you of my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+Being highly skilled and experienced [Your profession] I am confident that I will be a great fit for this position.

 Thank you for considering my application.
-I look forward to having a conversation with you.
+I am looking forward to hearing from you.

 Sincerely,